looker-open-source/embed-sdk/README.md

 A simple demo is provided in the `/demo` directory that uses a basic JS frontend and a Python backend.
 The example backend `demo.py` uses the Looker API to create a signed URL.
 The example backend `demo_self_signed.py` uses the embed secret and a helper function to sign the URL.
 The instructions below are for the example using the Looker API.

+The python simple demo server does not support cookieless embed but alternative TypeScript backend is available which does support cookieless embed.

 ### Step 1 - Enable Embedding in your Looker instance

 Enabling SSO embedding is documented in more detail [here](https://cloud.google.com/looker/docs/single-sign-on-embedding).